 Nearly six years into its survey of a site called Gale Crater on Mars, NASA’s Curiosity rover has delivered what may be the biggest discovery yet in its quest for signs of habitability and life: Organic molecules are abundant in Red Planet rocks, and the simplest organic molecule, methane, seasonally blows through the thin Martian air.
 On Earth, such carbon-rich compounds are one of life’s cornerstones.

 Both discoveries emerged from Curiosity’s Sample Analysis at Mars (SAM) instrument, a miniaturized chemistry lab and oven that roasts dollops of air, rock and soil to sniff out each sample’s constituent molecules.
 Samples of ancient mudstone yielded a diversity of organic molecules in SAM’s oven—and in a separate study, five years’ worth of atmospheric samples gathered by SAM tracked fluctuating levels of methane that peaked in the Martian summer.
-The results are reported in a pair of papers published Thursday in Science.
+The results are reported in a pair of papers published recently in Science.

 Although tantalizing, the two findings remain far from definitive when it comes to past or present life on Mars.
 Methane is ubiquitous in places like the atmospheres of gas-giant planets.
 It can also arise from lifeless interactions between flowing water and hot rocks whereas other simple organic molecules are known to exist in some meteorites and interstellar gas clouds.
-“Short of taking a picture of a fossil in a rock on Mars, [finding life there] is extremely difficult to do scientifically,” says Chris Webster, a chemist at the Jet Propulsion Laboratory and lead author of the methane study.
+“Short of taking a picture of a fossil in a rock on Mars, [finding life there] is extremely difficult to do scientifically,” says Chris Webster, a chemist at NASA's Jet Propulsion Laboratory and lead author of the methane study.

 Mars’s Missing Carbon